arannya/macos-sdv-hotreload/README.md

 # How to hot reload C# mods in Stardew Valley on macOS
 Download and install the latest .NET SDK [here](https://dotnet.microsoft.com/en-us/download).
-Make sure that the `dotnet` in your preferred shell.
+Make sure that the `dotnet` command works in your preferred shell.

 Open the .csproj file for your mod and add the following properties in the PropertyGroup setting:
      `     <PropertyGroup>`